Extraltodeus/Skimmed_CFG/README.md

 - Skimmed CFG - replace: replace the values within the negative by those in the positive prediction, nullifying (actually giving an equivalent scale of 1) the effect of values targeted by the filter.
 - Skimmed CFG - linear interpolation: instead of replacing, does a linear interpolation in between the values.
 Highly recommanded!
 - Skimmed CFG - linear interpolation dual scales: Two scales.
 One named "positive" and one.. well "negative".
 The name is more related to a visualy intuitive relation rather than fully from the predictions.
 A higher positive will tend to go towards high saturations and vice versa with the other slider.
+- Skimmed CFG - Difference CFG: Other algorithms based on changes depending on the scale.
+Brings back what goes too far in comparison.

 ## special option (first node only):
 - full_skim_negative: fully skim some part of the conflicting influence.